Pretzel Logic (song): Covers

-In 1987, it was covered by Hiram Bullock on his album Give It What You Got.
+In 1987, "Pretzel Logic" was covered by Hiram Bullock on his album Give It What You Got.
+He performed an electro fusion take on the song.

-A live version by INXS was performed during the Moontan Double J Concert At Manly Vale Hotel, October 1980 show.
-A recording is available on the compilation Stay Young 1979–1982.
+A live version by INXS, omitting the shuffle of the Steely Dan version, was performed during the Moontan Double J Concert At Manly Vale Hotel, October 1980 show.
+A recording of it was released in 2002 on the compilation Stay Young 1979–1982.

 The New York Rock and Soul Revue covered it in 1991, led by Donald Fagen.

 The song was performed by the Warren Haynes Band, the solo project of The Allman Brothers Band and Gov't Mule leader Warren Haynes, which he started in 2010.
 A staple of the band's live shows, often running over ten minutes in length and featuring multiple solos from band members, it appears in this form on their 2012 album Live at The Moody Theater.